-Laura is our corporate nutritionist and a BANT Registered nutritional therapist, a healthy trained chef and a member of BANT and CNHC.
+Laura is our corporate health coach and a healthy trained chef.
 Having worked in fast-paced workplaces she understands the challenges of balancing healthy eating with busy schedules.
 Her interactive talks and workshops combine nutritional insights, recipes with practical tips.
 Please contact us to request Laura's expertise.

 Bashir, K., & Choi, J. S. (2017).
 Clinical and Physiological Perspectives of β-Glucans: The Past, Present, and Future.
 International journal of molecular sciences, 18(9), 1906. https://doi.org/10.3390/ijms18091906

 Evdokia K. Mitsou, Niki Panopoulou, Katja Turunen, Vasilis Spiliotis, Adamantini Kyriacou,

 Prebiotic potential of barley derived β-glucan at low intake levels: A randomised, double-blinded, placebo-controlled clinical study, Food Research International, Volume 43, Issue 4, 2010, Pages 1086-1092, ISSN 0963-9969, https://doi.org/10.1016/j.foodres.2010.01.020

 Davis, C., Bryan, J., Hodgson, J., & Murphy, K. (2015).
 Definition of the Mediterranean Diet; a Literature Review.
 Nutrients, 7(11), 9139–9153.